C-sortable words as green mutation sequences: Introduction

-Our first aim in this paper is to interpret Keller's green mutation in terms of tilting.
-More precisely, a green sequence $\s$ induces a path $\Path(\s)$ in the exchange graph $\EG_Q$ (cf. Definition~\ref{def:eg}), that is, a sequence of simple (backward) tilting.
-Thus $\s$ corresponds to a heart $\h_\s$.
-Then we can obtain Keller's results about green mutations via studying this heart.
-Here is a summarization of the results in Section~\ref{sec:keller}.
+Our first aim in this paper is to interpret Keller's green mutation (cf. Definition~\ref{def:green}) in terms of (simple) tilting of hearts.
+More precisely, a green mutation sequence $\s\colon Q\rightsquigarrow Q_\s$ induces a sequence $\Path(\s)$ of simple \emph{backward} tilting (see \S~2.4) from the canonical heart to another heart $\h_\s$, in the bounded derived category $\D^b(Q)$.
+Then we can describe Keller's results about green mutations via this heart $\h_\s$.
+Here is a summary of categorical interpretation of green mutations in \S~\ref{sec:keller}.

-\begin{theorem} Let $Q$ be an acyclic quiver. \begin{itemize} \item A sequence $\s$ is a green mutation sequence if and only if $\h\geq\h_Q[-1]$ for any $\h$ in the path $\Path(\s)$. \item A vertex $j\in Q_0$ for some green mutation sequence $\s$ is either green or red.
-Moreover, it is green if and only if the corresponding simple $S_j^{\s}$ in $\h_\s$ is in $\h_Q$ and it is red if and only if $S_j^{\s}$ is in $\h_Q[-1]$. \item A green sequence $\s$ is maximal if and only if $\h_\s=\h_Q[-1]$.
-Hence the mutated quivers associated to two maximal green mutation sequences are isomorphic. \item The simples of the wide subcategory $\wide{\s}$ associated to the torsion class $\hua{T}_\s$ are precisely the red simples in $\h_\s$ shifting by one. \end{itemize} \end{theorem}
+\begin{theorem} Let $Q$ be an acyclic quiver. \begin{itemize} \item A sequence $\s$ is a green mutation sequence if and only if $\h\geq\h_Q[-1]$ for any $\h$ in the sequence $\Path(\s)$ of tiltings.
+In particular, there will be a torsion class $\hua{T}_\s$ in $\h_Q$ such that $\h_\s$ is the backward tilt of $\h_Q$ w.r.t. $\hua{T}_\s$. \item A vertex $j$ in $Q_\s$ for some green mutation sequence $\s\colon Q\rightsquigarrow Q_\s$ is green if and only if the corresponding simple $S_j^{\s}$ in $\h_\s$ is in $\h_Q$ and it is not green (i.e. red) if and only if $S_j^{\s}$ is in $\h_Q[-1]$.
+We will call a simple green/red if the corresponding vertex is green/red. \item A green sequence $\s$ is maximal if and only if $\h_\s=\h_Q[-1]$.
+Hence the mutated quiver $Q_\s$ is isomorphic to the original quiver $Q$. \item There is also an associated wide subcategory $\wide_{\s}$ (that is, an exact abelian subcategory closed under extensions), generated by the shift (one) of the red simples in $\h_\s$. \end{itemize} \end{theorem}